pletfix/docs/en/hello.md

     http://localhost/my-first-app/public/hello
     ~~~

-    Vola!
+    Voilà!
 You will see: "Hello".
 What a surprise!

 <a name="view"></a>
 ## Use a View

-Pletfix is a MVC (Model-View-Controller) framework, so we will use a View to output the greetings:
+Pletfix is a MVC (Model-View-Controller) framework, so we will use a `View` for the greetings output.

-4. Create a new File `hello.blade.php` in the subfolder `resources/views` and add the following content:
+4. Create a new file `hello.blade.php` in the subfolder `resources/views` and add the following content:

     ~~~html
     @extends('app')